saltyrtc/saltyrtc-meta/Protocol.md

 the 'server-hello' message has been received (initiator) the client MUST send this message to the server.
 The client MUST set the *your_cookie* field to the cookie the server has used in the nonce of the 'server-hello' message.
+It SHALL also set the *subprotocols* field to the exact same list/array of subprotocol strings it has provided to the WebSocket client implementation for subprotocol negotiation.

 When the server receives a 'client-hello' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie the server has used in its previous messages to that client.
+The server SHALL go through both the client's list of subprotocols provided in the *subprotocols* field and the server's list of subprotocols it has provided to the WebSocket server implementation for subprotocol negotiation.
+The first common subprotocol found that is present in both lists MUST be equal to the initially negotiated subprotocol.

 The message SHALL be NaCl public-key encrypted by the server's session key pair (public key sent in 'server-hello') and the client's